 Deb: As a finance professional, you work in a professional environment.
 How does the fashionista in you inject creativity into your outfits while remaining office-appropriate?

 Lissy: I’m lucky in that I work in an office that has a very flexible dress code.
 Unless we have clients in the office, we can wear pretty much anything from jeans to a dressy dress.
 I generally like to wear what is considered professional clothing even though I don’t have to.
 I love a classic blazer, a fitted pencil skirt, a tailored pair of trousers.
 But I add my extra oomph with fun accessories; bright shoes, lots of rockstuds, bold baubles.

 Deb: You say that getting dressed each day is a joy for you.
 Describe the elements of the perfect (or your favorite) casual outfit.

-Lissy: My weekend casual uniform tends to be skinny jeans with an oversized top and either flats in the spring/summer or booties in the fall/winter.
+Lissy: My weekend casual uniform tends to be skinny jeans with an oversized top and either flat in the spring/summer or booties in the fall/winter.
 I’m smaller on the bottom than on the top, which is why I favor slimmer pieces on the bottom and oversized tops.
-And in the fall and spring weather where it’s still cool enough for coats but not so cold that you need a winter coat, I love to add a fun jacket on top.
+And in the fall and spring weather, where it’s still cool enough for coats but not so cold that you need a winter coat, I love to add a fun jacket on top.

 Deb: Your wardrobe includes a vast collection of gorgeous high-end pieces.
 Where are your favorite places to shop for these items?
 Did you score deals on any of these pieces?